 A soft skill is a personal attribute that supports situational awareness and enhances an individual's ability to get a job done.
 The term soft skills is often used as a synonym for people skills or emotional intelligence.
 Unlike hard skills, which describe a person's technical ability to perform a specifically-defined task, soft skills are broadly applicable across job titles and industries.
 It's often said that while hard skills might get someone an interview, soft skills will help that person get and keep the job.

 Business executives and leaders are making soft skills more of a priority when hiring, as they are often essential for workers to succeed in modern organizations.
 In 2018, LinkedIn listed leadership, communication, collaboration and time management as the top four most in-demand soft skills.
-Technology company iCIMS Inc., which develops recruiting and other employee management-related software, analyzed its proprietary data and found that problem-solving, adaptability and time management were the top three soft skills that recruiters sought in candidates.
-Other important soft skills include adaptability and the ability to be diplomatic and respectful, even during disagreements.
+Technology company iCIMS Inc., which develops recruiting and other employee management-related software, analyzed its proprietary data and found that problem-solving, adaptability and time management were the top three soft skills recruiters sought in candidates.
+Other important soft skills include adaptability, diplomacy and respect, even during disagreements.

 For businesses that have a customer service/relations component, strong soft skills are a way to ensure a positive relationship between customer and company without providing extensive training.
 Here are several other examples of soft skills that company leaders value:

 - good listening skills